magomimmo/modern-cljs/doc/tutorial-10.md

             [domina.events :refer [listen! prevent-default]]))
 ```

-Then we can go on with by updating the `validate-form` definion as follows:
+Then we can go on by updating the `validate-form` defintion as
+follows:

 ```clj
 (defn validate-form [e]